Stand against hatred

 There are pictures of a C-17 airplane full of people running for their lives.
 Many got into the plane and many were left behind but the more saddening part is that there were seats for dogs but no place for more people who were in danger of death.

 Taliban finally occupied the whole Afghanistan, well except for Panjshir where Ahmad Masoud, son of Ahmad Shah Masoud the popular guerilla, is holding resistance.
-They are promising a different Taliban but we all know that is just lies.
+Taliban is promising a different picture but we all know that’s a lie.
 They keep killing everybody, discriminating against women, enslaving children, and forcing their ideologies on people.

-Taliban is no different than any other terrorist group or government.
-They are currently seeking for global acceptance so they lie.
+Taliban is no different than any other terrorist group.
+They are currently seeking for global acceptance, so they lie about their goals and behavior.
 They use newly available resources to them, such as country-wide television, for propaganda and facade.

 Now, in this situation, other countries are listing their priorities and in those priorities there seems to be no place for people.
 They are thinking about natural resources in Afghanistan, drugs, guns, businesses, military industry, etc. The question is, where is the people in those lists?

-Whenever we hear politicians talking about the situation in the region, we hear them talking about the good for people and how they’re fighting for human rights and everybody, but when we check their actions, there’s only good for them themselves and the governments, their businesses.
+Whenever we hear politicians talking about the situation in the region, we hear them talking about the good for people and how they’re fighting for human rights, but when we check their actions, there’s only good for themselves and their businesses.
 Why is that?

 We people get manipulated a lot, and maybe we do something about it.
 The result of us being manipulated sometimes is to pay more taxes or be restricted in some ways, but the result of Afghan people being manipulated is them being killed.